mmkke/GMRI/PROTOTYPE.md

 ### Transform Value Features

-Because the quantity data was skewed, we implemented a log transformation to try to produce more normally distributed data.
+THe value columns appeared close to normally distributed.
+However, the quantity distributions appeared skewed so we implemented a log transformation to try to produce more normally distributed data.
 The results of that transformation can be seen below.

 <img src="figs/amount_log_dist.png" width=800>

 ### Set Time Frame

 We selected a timeframe of 10 year period from 01/2014 to 01/2024.
+This time frame was designed to capture all available data after the collapse of the New England Groudfishery resulted in a major change in import trends.
+Our focus was specifically on trade and price dynamics from countries fishing the Barents Sea within the post 2013 paradigm.

 ```python
     ### Set Time Frame